 1. Inspect and maintain life-saving equipment on a regular basis in accordance with regulations.
-The captain must approve the use of boat life saving equipment.
+The captain must approve the use of boat life-saving equipment.

-2. Check the equipment and spare parts before putting the boat in the water, davit machinery, brake test and guide wheel, davit pulley, wire rope, davit hook, and other checks to ensure there are no problems, plug the bottom of the boat plug, and get the boat bow stern cable ready.
+2. Check the equipment and spare parts before putting the boat in the water, including davit machinery, brake test and a guide wheel, davit pulley, wire rope, davit hook, and other checks to ensure there are no problems, plug the bottom of the boat plug, and get the boat bow stern cable ready.

 4. All boat crew members should wear life jackets and helmets, with a maximum of three people, and obey the captain's command.
 Other people should use the rope ladder to climb and descend.
 To stay in touch with the ship at all times, the skipper should carry a walkie-talkie.

 5. Members of the boarding boat should maintain a low stirrups posture and avoid hooks touching their heads.
 Water rescue gear lifeboat must use the stop swing rope to hold on to the lifeline before leaving the ship, regardless of the weather.

 6. When dangling the boat, all crew members must follow the orders of the commanders.
 It is strictly forbidden to pull the brake without authorization, use the crank handle and start the motor, and all actions should be closely coordinated.